Balochi Culture

 What is the Baloch known for?

-The Baloch are known for their traditional music, which has a unique sound different from the music of other regions in Pakistan.
-But, apart from that, Balochis are known for their courage and bravery; that’s running down in their generations.
+The Baloch are known for their traditional music, which has a unique sound that is different from the music of other regions in Pakistan.
+They are also known for their courage, which has been passed down through the generations.

 What kind of Baloch people live?

 There are different types of Baloch people.
-Some of them are nomadic, while others are settled.
-There are also some Baloch who live in cities and towns.
+Some are nomadic, while others are settled.
+Some also live in cities and towns.

-Balochs are beautiful people with a very hospitable nature; if you ever get a chance to visit a Balochi household, you’ll be amazed by its warm heart.
+Balochs are beautiful people with a hospitable nature; if you ever visit a Balochi household, you’ll be amazed by its warm heart.

 What is a Balochi dress called?